DA0-DA0/dao-dao-ui/README.md

 #### Mainnet

-Note: this will be using the real Juno network and real $JUNO tokens.
+NOTE: this will be using the real Juno network and real $JUNO tokens.
 Use with caution.
+We highly recommend using the [Juno Testnet .env config](#testnet) for local development.

 ```bash
 cp .env.mainnet .env.local